Developer: Rare Publisher: Nintendo Release: 02/88 Genre: Racing

 R.C.
 Pro Am is a strange one when it comes to my memories of it.
 I both love and hate the game for numerous reasons.
 As one of the first isometric racing games it immediately stood out.
 R.C.
 Pro Am nails its premise to a degree not many games managed back then and was a joy to play.
 That feeling lasts about five rounds.
 Ultimately the game’s egregiously bad AI quickly ruins what is in all other respects a fantastic game.
-This is still worth playing but does come with a warning.
+It is still worth playing but does come with a warning.

 Between its isometric viewpoint and its controls the greatest triumph of R.C.
 Pro Am is that it near perfectly captures the feeling of controlling a radio controlled vehicle.
 Just about every other racing game at the time was first or third person and had simplified controls.
 Here the viewpoint allows you to see exactly how far you’ve leaned into a turn as well as a decent portion of the upcoming track.
 Managing the controls is tricky at first.
 Most will constantly crash into walls at first because they haven’t turned far enough.
 Once you get the hang of it you can glide through each course smoothly.
 This has one of the earliest instances of drifting and it is a crucial technique to master.